spurll/expense/readme.md

 the change.
 Only one line can be editable at a time, so I guess that'll have to remove the "add" line as well.)

-Recurring things that can be activated below current things

-Recurring items can recur on a schedule (in which the due date is incremented) or just "recur" (due date isn't changed at all, and is probably blank)

 Typical spends (like bus/Tims/etc.) are just recurring things without due dates (top of list)

-Load from save to CSV (reuse code from cards)

 Instructions to add recurring expenses
 (Drop-down)